shah1nsha/TestProject_1/README.md

 # TestProject_1
   Worked on testing key features: login, signup, and forgot password

-  Prepare require documents based on the https://www.facebook.com/
+  Prepare requirement documents based on the https://www.facebook.com/

   Designed about 35 test cases (both positive and negative)